What’s The Best Way To Continue Socializing My Puppy With Other Dogs?

 Introducing Different Breeds and Sizes

 To provide your puppy with a well-rounded socialization experience, it's important to expose them to dogs of various breeds and sizes.
-This introduces them to different play styles, body language, and energy levels.
+This introduces them to different play styles, body language, and .
 Arrange playdates with other dog owners or attend socialization classes where you can expose your puppy to a diverse range of canines.
 By exposing your puppy to different breeds and sizes, you help them become comfortable and adaptable in different social situations.

 Behavioral Signs to Watch for